 Debugging Auto-configuration

-Or use the Actuator endpoint (if spring-boot-starter-actuator is on classpath):
+You can also access this information at runtime via the Actuator /conditions endpoint (if spring-boot-starter-actuator is on the classpath):

 GET /actuator/conditions